home2home-ae/ab-lab/README.md

-## About AB Test Web
+# A/B Lab

+### Problem and Why this ?

-AB Testing is hard,
+- A/B Testing is hard.
-launching features for selective group of customers, merchant and different localities is hard, specially when your codebase grows.
+- Launching features for selective group of customers is hard.
+- Launching features for merchant, different localities is hard, specially when your codebase grows.

+### Approach from experience

-This is an approach to solve it for SMEs, where we will be adding features, which later will be cached to REDIS for higher performance.
+This is an approach, I learned over the years to solve specifically this issue

+In the web UI, we will be adding features schema, which later will be cached to REDIS for higher performance.
 It will require accessors for other packages.
 I'll put all the codes how we will implement and you be the judge if it suits your needs.

-## Design Approach
+### Design Approach

-- Using sqlite for authentication and features
+- Using sqlite for authentication and features to keep it lightweight
-- Using REDIS to store features and treatments.
+- Using REDIS to store features and treatments schema.

-## Enhancements
+### Enhancements / Todo

-We can add metrics and fatals to check if and when users are crashing.
+- [ ] Add metrics and fatals to check if and when users are crashing.
+- [ ] Right now there is no regionalization, we can add regionalization.

-## License
+### License

 This is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Contact
+### Contact

-rehan_manzoor@outlook.com (I'll reply if I'm not working for 14-16 hours a day!)
+rehan_manzoor@outlook.com (I'll reply if I'm not working for 14-16 hours a day.)